Akchio/Avali-OS/README.md

 Welcome to the official Avali-OS repository!

-The disk image file is hosted on Torrents due to its size exceeding GitHub's 25MB limit.
+The disk image file is hosted on Torrents due to its size exceeding GitHub's 25MB limit and 2GB release limit.

 **Important Security Notice:**
 The default username is **avali** and the password is **1234**.
 It is essential to change these credentials immediately upon first use.
 Please also change the password for the root user, which is currently set to **1234**.